gramineproject/graphene/Documentation/manpages/gsc.rst

-Signs the enclave of an unsigned graphenized Docker image and creates a new Docker image called ``gsc-<IMAGE-NAME>``. :command:`gsc sign-image` always removes interemediate Docker images, if successful or not, to ensure the removal of the signing key in intermediate Docker images.
+Signs the enclave of an unsigned graphenized Docker image and creates a new Docker image called ``gsc-<IMAGE-NAME>``. :command:`gsc sign-image` always removes intermediate Docker images, if successful or not, to ensure the removal of the signing key in intermediate Docker images.

 Synopsis: